robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 The given path to Robot Framework where it starts parsing is considered the **Root Suite**.

-If a the path to a single file is given as **Root Suite** directly to Robot Framework only this file is parsed.
+If the path to a single file is given as **Root Suite** directly to Robot Framework only this file is parsed.

 If a directory path is given, starting at this location, Robot Framework will parse all `*.robot`-files and directories within this path.
 Robot Framework analyses all containing files and determines if they do contain test cases or tasks.
 If they do, they are considered **Suite Files** or **Low-Level Suites**.